My favorite zoo animal is a giraffe.

 Just like random items in the attic, writers aren’t all the same either.
 Some are young while some are old.
 They can be tall or short, fat or skinny, bored or excited, or feeling sad, mad, or glad.
 I have been all those things—young, old, short, tall, fat, skinny, sad, mad, and glad.
 But what I have found is that writing helps me connect bored to excited and sad to glad.
 Writing makes me feel alive.

 When I am ready to write, I go to the attic of my mind.
-There I find a newspaper article about the artist who bends and twists heated neon light sticks to make his designs, a story about a young girl who disguised herself as a boy to serve in the Civil War, and a 140-year-old cabin in northern Kansas that is being restored.
+There I find a newspaper article about the artist who bends and twists heated neon light sticks to make his designs, a story about a young girl who disguised herself as a boy to serve in the Civil War, and a 140-year-old cabin in northern Kansas that is being restored because the poet who wrote Home on the Range lived there.
 I dusted the cobwebs off of these memories and connected them to readers in the present.
 They became magazine articles.

 I’ve always said that I couldn’t make up anything as fascinating as real life stories, so I’ve decided that I like non-fiction better than other kinds of writing.
 For a book about dreams, a fourth grader shared an image of a dress made of blueberries.
 A grandfather told me about roasting a pig in an underground pit for his troop’s dinner during World War II.
-And when a construction crew couldn’t get the first cable across Niagara Falls to build a suspension bridge, a fifteen-year-old boy flew it across with his kite.
-I cannot make up scenes as interesting as these.
+And when a construction crew couldn’t get the first cable across Niagara Falls to build a suspension bridge, a fifteen-year-old boy flew the cable across with his kite.
+I cannot make up scenes more interesting than these.

 Most of all, I like to write non-fiction to make connections about how and why real people do what they do.
 Gordon Parks refused to let prejudice beat him down, and Tex Winter became a successful basketball coach because he believed in the idea of team.

 No matter what happens or what someone does, I look for the reason.
 Gordon Parks’s mother gave him a secret weapon to fight racism when she told him that if a white boy could do something, he could, too.
 Tex Winter’s father had died when Tex was eight, and his family survived only because they pulled together as a team to overcome The Great Depression’s grip.
 When I look long enough, deep enough, and ask enough questions, I find the reasons.
 Which is another part of why I like non-fiction.
-I spend time with people, get to know them, uncover their stories, and watch them get connected with who they are and why they do what they did.
+I spend time with people, get to know them in life or through research, uncover their stories, and watch the connection thread together who they are and why they do what they did.